top of page

 Glenys Jones

-Glenys is particularly proud of the Tester & Jones Bereavement Group (the BGs), which she helped to launch 15 years ago and now has 90 members.
+Glenys is particularly proud of the Tester & Jones Bereavement Group (the BGs), which she launched more than 15 years ago and now has more than 100 members.

 Members enjoy trips to the theatre and Christmas markets, visits to gardens, meals out and holidays away.
 At the meetings, there are a variety of speakers.